-When there are blockages to the free flow of blood and Qi, disease occurs as the body struggles to maintain harmony within itself.
+When there are blockages to the free flow of Xue and Qi, disease occurs as the body struggles to maintain harmony within itself.

 These blockages may arise as a result of the body’s difficulty in dealing with stressful influences such as the external climate, mental and emotional stress, overwork, poor diet, lack of exercise, toxic overload and trauma, among others.

-Acupuncture helps to disperse and prevent these blockages by releasing constrictions in the fascia (connective) tissue which allows nutrients and energy to freely reach throughout your body, encouraging its natural healing potential to take over.
+Acupuncture helps to disperse and prevent these blockages by mechanically releasing constrictions in the fascia (connective) tissue1 which allows nutrients and energy to freely reach throughout your body, encouraging its natural healing potential to take over.

 Acupuncture is a key component of Chinese medicine and is often used in conjunction with moxibustion.
 Classical Oriental texts have referred to the use of this amazing modality for more than 2000 years.

-The selection of points utilised in an acupuncture clinic session are individually chosen based on your presenting condition(s), drawing upon thousands of years of observation of the systemic effects of specific points.
+The selection of points utilised in an acupuncture session are individually chosen based on your presenting pattern(s), which are determined through careful questioning, observation and palpation of the body.
+These choices draw upon thousands of years of observation of the systemic effects of specific acupoints.

 These observations have led to the development of a theory of how different areas and functions of the body relate to each other, meaning that points are often selected that are located far away from the site of injury or disease.

-Training to become an acupuncturist involves study in Western medical sciences as well as the underlying theories of Chinese medicine.
+Training to become an acupuncturist in Australia involves a 4-5 year Bachelors degree.
+This includes study in Western medical sciences as well as the underlying theories and of Chinese medicine.

-Acupuncture is best performed by a properly educated and registered practitioner for the safest and most effective treatments for your current health.
+Acupuncture is best performed by a properly educated and registered acupuncturist for the safest and most effective treatments for your current health.

-There are many different styles of acupuncture that have developed throughout the ages, at Dantian Health the focus is on classical techniques from China and gentle needling approaches from Japan.
+There are many different styles of acupuncture that have developed throughout the ages, and in different regions of Asia.